Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 - ### :weapon-prop-explosive:{ .lg } Explosive

     When this weapon's hits a target, it explodes and affect an area of effect on the parenthesis, this area of effect must include your target and away from you.
 The weapon can target a point within its range.
 Each creature in the area of effect centered on the point or the target must make a :d20-save: Dexterity Saving Throw.
-The DC equal to ^^8 + your Proficiency Bonus + the ability modifier used to make the attack^^.
 The creature takes the weapon's damage on a failed save, or half as much damage on a successful one.

     Your initial target makes this :d20-save: **Saving Throw** at a :d20-disadv: **Disadvantage**.